rgomezjnr/awesome-pool/CONTRIBUTING.md

 1. Check for duplicates before modifying/submitting.
 2. Ensure the resource is related to pool/billiards.
 3. Add your resource to the appropriate section, or create a new one if none of the existing ones apply.
+Maintain alphabetical order.
 4. Provide a brief description of the resource.
 Use the official resource's description if available.
 5. Submit a pull request with your changes.